NavsGo/Telecom-Churning/README.md

 - FB_USER : Service scheme to avail services of Facebook and similar social networking sites
 - VBC : Volume based cost - when no specific scheme is not purchased and paid as per usage

-### Data files
+### Data files:

- Refer to #https://www.kaggle.com/competitions/telecom-churn-case-study-hackathon-c-69/overview - for more details of the problem statement for
+ Refer to #https://www.kaggle.com/competitions/telecom-churn-case-study-hackathon-c-69/overview - for more details of the problem statement and
   -   train.csv( 3month customer data, containing customer churn/not churned status in 4th month)
   -   test.csv(the customers for which churning proabability is to be predicted)